 36) Fruit And Nut Plate

-A plate of fruit and nuts is an intentional and no-cook breakfast.
-Combine some nuts with a few fruits for added fiber, crunch, and fullness.
-Include yogurt or cheese if you want additional protein.
-This is the kind of thing you can just grab and go for the mornings when you can’t be bothered to cook.
+A plate of nuts and fruits is a no-cook and intentional breakfast.
+You can add nuts and fruits for more fiber and crunch.
+If you would like more protein, yogurt or cheese would go great with this.
+This is the type of meal you can grab and go for the mornings you can’t be bothered to prepare anything.